thremulation-station/thremulation-docs/docs/about/node-details.md

-# Node Roles
+# Node Details

-This section lists the building blocks of how each node is set up.
+This section provices details on each node and what surface area is available.

 ## Elastomic

-#### Purpose
 The "`elastomic`" node is the first and only _required_ node, and is the crux of the entire project.
 It's essentially a "Purple Teaming" control box that is used to **both** _execute attacks and capture logs of those attacks_.

 #### Features